NathanScarrott/phi2-qlora-taskmodel/PROCESS.md

 Ok I was wrong about the captilisation and punctation in the above entry.
 I am using whisper by openai (the python package).
 It does punctuate and capitalize everything.

 24/05/25 11:40
 I've generated about 800 data points.
-I will do the rest at some other point but the data looks good from what I can tell.
+I will do the rest now but the data looks good from what I can tell.
 I guess we will see how effective it is when I actually fine tune the model with it.
 Anyway, after this is done I will fine tune the model to behave how I want it to do.
 This will be done in Google Colab since I dont feel like waiting 1-3 days for it to be fine tuned on my laptop's hardware ':D.

 ### Fine-Tuning
 -